The open XXZ chain at $\Delta=-1/2$ and totally-symmetric alternating sign matrices: The main result

-which ends the proof. \end{proof} Setting $\tau =1$, we obtain the following result for the spin-chain Hamiltonian \eqref{eqn:XXZHamiltonian}, which accomplishes our main goal: \begin{corollary} For each $N\geqslant 1$, the sum of components of the special eigenvector of \eqref{eqn:XXZHamiltonian} is
+By \cref{cor:ParityATS}, the expression on the right-hand side is independent of $\eta$.
+We may therefore choose $\eta=1$, which concludes the proof. \end{proof} Setting $\tau =1$, we obtain the following result for the spin-chain Hamiltonian \eqref{eqn:XXZHamiltonian}, which accomplishes our main goal: \begin{corollary} For each $N\geqslant 1$, the sum of components of the special eigenvector of \eqref{eqn:XXZHamiltonian} is

 where $t = (1+x)/(1+x(x-1))^{1/2}$. \end{corollary}

 For $x=0$, where one of the boundary magnetic fields diverges, we have $t=1$.
 In this case, the sum of components yields

 which equals the number of TSASMs of order $2N+1$.
 Finding an explicit formula for $|\mathrm{TSASM}(2N+1)|$ for each $N\geqslant 0$ has so far remained an open problem in ASM enumeration.
 Several authors computed this number for small values of $N$ \cite{stanley:85,robbins:00,bousquet:95}.
 An immediate consequence of \cref{thm:MainTheorem} is the following multiple contour-integral formula: \begin{corollary} For each $N\geqslant 0$, we have